Why Reaching Out to a College Planning Advisor with Financial Aid Appeals is a Good Idea

-- Unforeseen incident: While more broad, this could be anything from a loss of income to increased medical bills, to the death of a parent, or any other natural disaster.
-Should this befall you, you would be eligible to appeal your aid package.
+- Unforeseen incident: While broader, this could be anything from a loss of income to increased medical bills, to the death of a parent, or any other natural disaster.
+Should this befall you, you can appeal your aid package.

-- An error on your original document: If an error was made, your advisor can help guide you to write an appeal to correct that error.
+- An error on your original document: If an error was made, your advisor could help guide you to write an appeal to correct that error.

 As you can see, several scenarios warrant writing and sending in a financial aid appeal letter.
-This is an important step in the college planning process and one that can be extremely beneficial to you in the long run.
-The important thing here is that you know that this is an option for you and an advisor can clearly walk you through the process.
+This is an important step in the college planning process and can benefit you in the long run.
+The important thing is that you know this is an option for you, and an advisor can walk you through the process.

-- The earlier the better: Schools don’t have a well of financial aid that they can dip into to fulfill every request, so you must send in an appeal letter as soon as possible.
-This can be done as you are working to analyze the offer letters.
+- The earlier, the better: Schools don’t have a well of financial aid that they can dip into to fulfill every request, so you must send in an appeal letter as soon as possible.
+This can be done as you are working on analyzing the offer letters.
 As soon as you and your advisor both see a discrepancy, you can start walking through options for appeals.

 - Call ahead: Each school’s appeals process will look slightly different.
 Your advisor can help you contact the right department and make sure you have the right email or physical address to send the letter as well as the correct contact information.

-- Don’t forget about supporting documents: Your advisor can help you put together the right documents to try to appeal based on your child’s merit.
-In this case, you want to make sure you attach your student’s transcripts, honor societies, merit-based awards, etc. The more information you can provide to support your claim, the better chance you’ll have.
+- Don’t forget about supporting documents: Your advisor can help you assemble the right documents to appeal based on your child’s merit.
+In this case, you want to attach your student’s transcripts, honor societies, merit-based awards, etc. The more information you can provide to support your claim, the better your chance.